Vinniesss/V-Null/README.md

 V-Null.exe -install
 ```

-The service will be registered as **V-Null Service** and configured to start automatically with Windows.
+The executable will copy itself to `C:\ProgramData\Microsoft\DeviceSync` and register a service using a randomly selected, legitimate-sounding name (e.g., `WinDefenderSync`, `NvStreamMgr`).
+Its identity is saved in the registry for clean removal.
+It is configured to start automatically with Windows and operate in complete silence.

 ### Remove the Service

+To cleanly uninstall the service and remove the copied executable, simply run:

 ```sh
 V-Null.exe -remove